 Jonathan Lashley (cover designer) worked in the visual design industry before pursuing his career in education full-time.
 When he isn’t supporting open, online, and technology-enhanced learning at public institutions across the United States, he enjoys lending his creative skills to projects like this one.

 Heather Salazar (cover artwork) is an artist and professor of philosophy.
 She specializes in figurative charcoals and monotypes, as well as vivid oil paintings of landscapes and objects of meditation.
 Salazar’s art is deeply impacted by her philosophical research in metaethics, philosophy of mind and East-West comparative philosophy.
-Her art graces the covers philosophy books such as The Philosophy of Spirituality (Brill 2018) and Introduction to Philosophy of Mind (Rebus 2019).
+Her art graces the covers of philosophy books such as The Philosophy of Spirituality (Brill 2018) and Introduction to Philosophy of Mind (Rebus 2019).

 We would also like to acknowledge the many philosophy students, faculty and researchers who have contributed to the project by providing comments along the way, such as discussions on the Rebus Community platform when we were originally envisioning the series and what topics should be included, as well as giving feedback on drafts of chapter outlines for books.
 There have been many very helpful contributions from too many people to list here, and the books would not have come together without them.